-6.10 Are there any meaningful tax changes anticipated in the coming 12 months?
+6.10 Are there any meaningful tax changes anticipated in the coming 12 months other than as set out at question 6.6 above?

 To the best of our knowledge, we are not aware at this stage of any proceedings or actions taken or proposed to be taken by the Portuguese Authorities that consist of meaningful tax changes in the coming 12 months.